Numeric Data Types

 Floating Point Numbers

 Floating point numbers or floats are another Python data type.
 Floats are decimals, positive, negative and zero.
-Floats can also be numbers in scientific notation which contain exponents.
+Floats can also be represented by numbers in scientific notation which contain exponents.

 Both a lower case